-The second major category of issues discussed is that of managerial models and practices, often associated, as we have seen, with efforts for change and resilience.
-This is not surprising given the participants' roles, desires and responsibilities in their own firms.
-Several sub-issues emerge: the obstacles and drivers of behavioral change, including: organizational culture; the integration of FH into a firm's practices; the role of management in particular, "from the old culture of leadership (top down, authoritarian) to move towards leadership of commitment (producer of initiative, sharing a sense of team and responsibility) The lexical analysis shows that in the relations between the terms used by the speakers, the difficulties emanate from the type of management, from the management of the projects and from individual behaviors themselves.
-Several elements of the discussions relate to social science work on the role of organizational structure and functioning on efforts at reaching new environmental goals (Young, 2002).
+The second major category of issues discussed is managerial models and practices, often associated with efforts toward change and resilience, which is not surprising given the participants' roles, desires and responsibilities in their own firms.
+Several sub-issues emerge: the obstacles and drivers of behavioral change including: organizational culture; the integration of the human factor in a company's practices; the role of management ("from the old culture of leadership (top down, authoritarian) to move towards leadership of commitment (producer of initiative, sharing a sense of team and responsibility") The lexical analysis shows that in the relations between the terms used by the speakers, the difficulties arise in : management style, project management and individual behaviors; which relate to social science work on the role of organizational structure and operations on efforts at reaching new environmental goals (Young, 2002).

-Organizational structure: from the silo to the transverse.
+Organizational structure: from the silo approach to the transversal one.

-"When we offer cross-functional services or products, being in silos (internally, but also with customers) complicates things for the new goals."
+"When we offer cross-functional services or products, being in silos (internally, but also with customers) complicates things for the new goals".
 This observation from a participant also applies to companies and to national and international territorial public authorities.
-For example, the public road service does not interact with the mobility service; the image of a CSR service is very strongly promoted but has no human resources and there are no environmental conditions in the tenders...
+For example, a public road service that does not interact with the mobility service; the image of a CSR is very strongly promoted but has no human resources and there are no environmental conditions in the tenders...

-Lexical and content analysis show that the notion of "change" (as well as "evolution" and "transformations") is at the heart of concerns.
+Lexical and content analysis show that the notion of "change" (as well as "evolution" and "transformation") is at the heart of concerns.
 However, we note in this regard the use of the word "silo" ("we reason/act in silo", separately, without connexion) which is very often adjacent to the words "in my field".
-The participants are therefore aware that there is still too little transversality, but they themselves reason from their own personal (and thus non transversal) experience - which was the goal sought in our working group discussions.
+The participants are therefore aware that there is still too little transversality, but they evaluate this from their own personal (and thus, non transversal) experience - which was the goal sought in our working group discussions.
 Finally, concerning the secondary associated terms, the notion of "change" is associated with "approach/process", "resilience", "power/capacity" and "desire/pleasure".

-There are also other more complex factors that the IPBC will explore, including the culture of experimentation - or lack thereof - and which has implications for managerial and leadership styles.
-Indeed, the more complex a project is, the more numerous and diversified the actors are as well as their interests and potential conflicts, and thus the more complex and delicate the governance will be.
+There are also more complex factors that the IPBC will need to explore, including the culture of experimentation - or lack thereof - and which has implications for managerial and leadership styles.
+Indeed, the more complex a project is, the more numerous and diversified the actors and thus, their interests and potential conflicts as well.
+And thus the more complex and delicate the governance is.
 Organizational analyses of the management of complex projects in a transitional framework show that beyond technical issues, a key factor is the capacity for coordination.
-Akin to an orchestra conductor, the coordinator must bring into harmony actors who have their own role, skills interests both personally and as members of their own firms.
-In addition, they are also in interaction with their society, changing values and the new ecological constraints and objectives.
-Participants mentioned in this regard the notion of "intermediate moral body of employees and of society".
+Akin to an orchestra conductor, the coordinator must bring into harmony actors who have their own role, skills and both interests as individuals and as members of their companies.
+In addition, they are also in interaction with society, its changing values and the new ecological constraints and objectives.

-Finally, let us note that the very function of a service can play a role in its efforts at integrating the HF.
-It is easier, 'more natural', for some than for others and this needs to be taken into account when one tries to understand the obstacles and the drivers.
-For example, for a corporate social or environmental responsibility unit, this would seem more obvious than "for engineers and technicians who will always find ... a technical answer to the problem".
-But participants were insistent on the point that, without taking into account the HH, the risk of failure, total or partial, is significant.
+Finally, let us note that the very nature of a team's function can play a role in its efforts at integrating or not, the Human Factor.
+It is "more natural" for some than for others and this needs to be taken into account when one tries to understand the obstacles and the drivers.
+For example, taking the HF into account would seem easier for a corporate social or environmental responsibility unit than "for engineers and technicians who will always find a technical answer to a problem".
+But participants insisted on the point that, without taking into account the HF, the risk of failure, total or partial, is significant.